 - Running an efficient polling day and election count

-The morning session will identify the lessons that can be learned by electoral administrators from recent elections, including the 2017 General Election.
-It will also prepare the ground for future elections by looking at changes due to be implemented in the 2018 local elections as well as guidance for Electoral Registration Officers.
+The morning session will identify the lessons that can be learned by electoral administrators from recent elections.
+It will also prepare the ground for future elections by assessing how elections teams can prepare to meet the challenges they are facing.

 Anyone with an interest in electoral administration and tackling electoral fraud, including Heads of Electoral Services, Electoral Services Managers, Heads of Governance and Democratic Services, Returning Officers and Heads of Electoral Administration.